open-synergy/opnsynid-account-financial-tools/account_journal_bank_cash_create_menu/README.rst

 Usage
 =====
 To use this module, you need to:

-    #.
-Go to menu *Invoicing -> Configuration -> Journals -> Journals
+1. Go to menu *Invoicing -> Configuration -> Journals -> Journals*
-    #.
-Search journal with type is Bank or Cash
+2. Search journal with type is Bank or Cash
-    #.
-Select one record on the list or create a new record
+3. Select one record on the list or create a new record
-    #.
-On bottom of form, klik a button named *Create Menu*
+4. On bottom of form, klik a button named *Create Menu*

 Credits
 =======